tgbugs/protc/README.md

 specimines of interest it is rather import not to `(ex 'them)`.

+## Serialization
+Since one of the use cases for Protc is as an output format (internal?) for user facing programs we need to specify the rules that should be followed when producing Protc files programatically.
+Hopefully it will be possible to produce Protc deterministically, though that does put some serious constraints on the semantics, unless we can provide a good 'internal' representation as well.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.